Are You Happy with the Way You Are: Maybe it is Your Personal Philosophy or lack of

 When asked “what is your personal philosophy”, she stopped, thought for a while, a glaze came over her eyes and she stated, “I have no clue”.
 She had no idea what she believed in or stood for in herself or just plain life.

 As a human grows up, the human brain accepts and records a lot of self-messages.
 These self-messages include beliefs, concepts, expectations, ideals, loyalties, principles, requirements, rules, standards, and values.
 Over time these self-messages form in the subconscious mind without conscious awareness of whether the self-messages are right or wrong, true or false.
 The person does not know whether these self-messages are his or her own or from others.

 I would like to share with you my theory of personal philosophy.
 Personal philosophy is the accumulation of all accepted beliefs, concepts, expectations, ideas, laws, loyalties, principles, requirements, rules, standards and values.
 Personal philosophy is the foundation of identity.

-I believe that personal philosophy is what drives, motivates and influences your reactions (feelings, thoughts and actions) to self, others and life situations.
-Personal philosophy is the essence behind our life stories.
-Self-messages are triggered by life events, surface into conscious mind and then manifest into our behavior, emotions and reactions.
+I believe that personal philosophy is what drives, motivates and influences your reactions (feelings, thoughts, and actions) to self, others and life situations.
+Personal philosophy is the essence of our life stories.
+Self-messages are triggered by life events, surface into the conscious mind and then manifest into our behavior, emotions, and reactions.
 It may also be defined as layers of accumulated information of recorded excerpts of a human’s experiences; a formed belief (aka self-messages) about self.
 Personal philosophy is a person's intellectual and emotional history after being filtered through perception.

 4 tips on why you are the way you are.